johnwargo/flame-throwing-pumpkin-feather/readme.md

 I created this project so long ago that I don't remember exactly how I hacked the air freshener to work with this project.

+The air freshener operates by periodically spraying freshener in the room based on a setting on the back of the device.
+You can configure it to spray every 9, 18 or 36 minutes.
+The air freshener also has a button on the back you can use to force a spray whenever you want.
+This is where I hacked the device.

+I opened up the device and found the two wires that connect to the button.
+Next, I cut those wires from the button's circuit board, disabling the button, and added wire extensions to the cut wires so I can connect them to the 4th relay.

 ![Air Freshener](/images/figure-03.jpg)